Notice of Privacy Practices

-- To give you information about alternative medical treatments and programs or about health-related products and services that you may be interested in, such as information we might send you about smoking cessation or weight loss programs
+- To give you information about alternative medical treatments and programs or about health-related products and services that you may be interested in.
+For example, we might send you information about smoking cessation or weight loss programs.

-- To report information to state and federal agencies that regulate us, such as the U.S. Department of Health and Human Services, the Michigan Department of Financial and Insurance Services, the Michigan Department of Health and Human Services and the federal Centers for Medicaid and Medicare Services
+- To report information to state and federal agencies that regulate HAP and its subsidiaries, such as the U.S. Department of Health and Human Services, the Michigan Department of Financial and Insurance Services, the Michigan Department of Health and Human Services and the federal Centers for Medicaid & Medicare Services.

-- For certain FDA investigations, such as investigations of harmful events, product defects or for product recalls
+- For certain Food and Drug Administration investigations, such as investigations of harmful events, product defects or for product recalls.

-- When permitted to be released to government agencies for protection of the president
+- When permitted, to be released to government agencies for protection of the U.S. president.

 - We may release your PHI to a friend, family member or other individual who is authorized by law to act on your behalf.
 For example, parents may obtain information about their children covered by HAP, even if the parent isn’t covered by HAP.